 Working Group on Risk Assessment (WGRISK)

-The main objective of the Working Group on Risk Assessment (WGRISK) is to advance the understanding of probabilistic safety assessment (PSA) and to enhance its utilisation for improving the safety of nuclear installations, for improving the operation and design of nuclear installations and for increasing the regulatory effectiveness through risk-informed approaches.
-In order to achieve this objective, the group shall:
+The main objective of the Working Group on Risk Assessment (WGRISK) is to advance the PSA understanding and to enhance its utilisation for improving the safety of nuclear installations, for improving the operation and the design of nuclear installations and for increasing the regulatory effectiveness through risk-informed approaches.
+In order to achieve this objective, the Working Group:

-- Sponsor specialist meetings and workshops to further its objectives.
+- Sponsors specialist meetings and workshops to further its objectives.

-- Collaborate with or assist other CSNI working groups, the Committee on Nuclear Regulatory Activities (CNRA) and other NEA committees on request.
-The group will also co-operate with other international organisations, aiming among others to avoid duplication of effort.
+- Collaborates with or assist other CSNI working groups, the Committee for Nuclear Regulatory Activities (CNRA) and other NEA bodies on request.
+In particular, the WGRISK collaborates with other bodies such as the Working Group on on Integrity and Ageing of Components and Structures (WGIAGE) and the Working Group on External Events (WGEV), where those two bodies provide characterisation of seismic and other external hazards, and the WGRISK assesses the risk consequences.
+The Working Group also co-operates with other international organisations, aiming among others to avoid duplication of effort.